If you are planning a trip to Verona don’t miss this article. You will find some of the things to do and to see in Verona in 2 days.

 Roman Verona

-The shining crown jewel of Roman Verona, however, is the Arena di Verona, an ancient Roman amphitheater that is still pretty well preserved.
+However, the shining crown jewel of Roman Verona is the Arena di Verona, an ancient Roman amphitheatre that is still pretty well preserved.

 It is well worth checking the program of events during your stay, as this is home to Verona’s summer opera and jazz festivals, and a series of events take place at this venue throughout the year.
 This could be a good place to end your first day in Verona.